benstemon/benstemon.github.io/index.md

 ## The lab will be starting at Mississippi State University Autumn 2025!
 <br>
 **We are recruiting lab members to start as early as August 2025.
-Positions are available for graduate students and a lab tech, and I would love to work together on fellowship applications for those seeking postdoctoral opportunities.**
+Positions are available for graduate students and a lab tech.
+If you are a postdoc interested in collaborating on fellowship applications, I encourage you to contact me!**

 {% include section.html %}